 - In a small mixing bowl, mix mascarpone, sugar, honey, vanilla, and a pinch of salt.

 - Whip with an electric mixer, blender, or food processor until everything is incorporated.

-- Sprinkle 1-2 tsp sugar on the cut side of the peaches.
+- Sprinkle 1-2 teaspoon sugar on the cut side of the peaches.

-- In a medium skillet put 1 tbsp butter and 1/2 tsp thyme on med-low heat.
+- In a medium skillet put 1 tablespoon butter and ½ teaspoon thyme on med-low heat.
 When the butter is melted add peaches cut side down and fry for about 5 min or until lightly brown.

 - Place one peach per plate.